Signed in as:

 After 27 years at the Wolf Road address, on May 19, 2018, MFC moved to 11137 W. 191st Street in Mokena (downsizing to one room from two), and stayed for 2 years.
 After 8 years of fundraising and searching, MFC found a forever home at last.
 On January 30, 2020, MFC purchased the former Victory Baptist Church.
 After a few months of renovating and updating to adhere to ADA standards, and receive an Occupancy License, MFC opened for meetings on August 1, 2020.
 In these days of Covid, MFC has adapted to meet the needs of its Fellowship.
 MFC offers indoor, outdoor and virtual Zoom meetings every day, and has grown, adding new AA and Alanon meetings.
 Come and see us, maybe Mokena Fellowship Center will be your new home, too.

-Mokena Fellowship Center, an organization that has provided space to host a variety of AA and Alanon meetings for the past 29 years, has at long last found a permanent home.
+Mokena Fellowship Center, an organization that has provided space to host a variety of AA and Al-Anon meetings since 1991, has at long last found a permanent home.
 We are located at 13550 West Maple Road (Route 6) in Mokena Illinois.
-Having purchased a 4,500 square foot building, MFC hopes to host more Alcoholic Anonymous and Alanon meetings, dances, breakfasts and other types of fellowship in a beautiful, sober and safe environment.
+Having purchased a 4,500 square foot building, MFC hopes to host more Alcoholic Anonymous, Al-Anon, Alateen, and CoDA meetings, workshops, Sunday Breakfast and other types of fellowship in a beautiful, sober and safe environment.

 Mokena Fellowship Center is a 501(C) non-profit organization dedicated to providing a safe environment for the recovery of individuals and their families who are struggling with alcoholism.